Schema Markup Example

 3. Design Complexity

-A simple, clean logo mark costs less than intricate illustrated work.
-A single-color mark costs less than multi-color variations.
-But here's the trick: the best logos are often simple.
-Simplicity is hardest to execute.
+A simple, clean mark costs less than intricate illustrated work, and a single-color mark costs less than multi-color variations.
+Here's the catch though: the best logos are usually simple, and simplicity is the hardest thing to execute well.

 4. Deliverables Included